Techgethr/somniapulse/README.md

 # SomniaPulse DevKit

 SomniaPulse is a comprehensive DevKit for building and managing DePIN (Decentralized Physical Infrastructure Networks) on the Somnia network.
-It provides tools to register devices, report metrics, verify authenticity, incentivize contributions, and validate network quality.
+It provides tools to register devices, report metrics, verify authenticity, incentivize contributions with a configurable system, and validate network quality.

 ## 🧩 Features

 - Device registration with custom ID
 - Generic metric reporting (key-value)
 - Cryptographic authentication for devices
-- Incentive system based on metrics using any ERC-20 token
+- Configurable incentive system based on metrics using any ERC-20 token
 - Optional staking system with configurable minimums
 - External validation and slashing mechanisms
 - Modular smart contract architecture
 - JavaScript SDK for easy integration
+- Network-specific incentive configurations

 ## 📁 Project Structure